 The Wallowa Union Railroad Authority (WURA) has been "turning a blind eye" to locals trespassing in the railroad corridor.
 WURA could end this "blind eye" at any time.
-This trail will help WURA be compliant with the Surface Transportation Board.
+This trail will help WURA be compliant with the Surface Transportation Board as an operating railroad.
 The rail bed, while flat in some areas, is elevated and slanted on both sides for approximately 1/4-1/3 of the 6 miles between Joseph and Enterprise (the pilot project segment).
 Construction of a trail is necessary for walking/riding beside the tracks.
 Additionally, the trail can be constructed lower than the rail bed on one side of the tracks to help privacy concerns of adjacent landowners.
 This trail will be ADA and stroller accessible, so even in the flat areas along the tracks, a trail is necessary to improve the access for families and elderly.

 Hiking/riding on the tracks is not an option.
 The tracks are used currently 6 months out of the year by the Joseph Branch Railriders, and one day the Eagle Cap Excursion Train will be running on the tracks again.
 Additionally, the Wallowa Union Railroad Authority who owns the corridor does not want people walking/riding on the tracks.